 The FSR is a democratically elected participation body and the councillors are always elected by the students of the faculty at the end of every academic year.

 The council of 2020-2021

-In the academic year 2019-2020, the council of the Faculty of Humanities consists of:
+In the board year of 2020-2021, the Faculty Student Council of the Humanities consists of:

 - Mya Thieme